qns7/macOS.qotfiles/README.md

 ____     ____     ____                                         C(SPC)                     ____     ____     ____     HOME     PGDN     END
 ```

+It is meant to mimic the inuilt keyboard with its layout as best as possible.
-To mimic the special functions of the f-row completely with the inbuilt keyboard I use the following three lines in my skhd config
+To imitate the special functions of the f-row completely with the inbuilt keyboard I use the following three lines in my skhd config

 ```
 f15 : skhd -k "0xB1" # spotlight